-Coronavirus pandemic inevitable, U.S. warns as disease spreads across globe
+Coronavirus pandemic a question of 'when' not 'if', warns U.S.

 In Japan, Prime Minister Shinzo Abe called for sports and cultural events to be scrapped or curtailed for two weeks to stem the virus as concern mounted for the 2020 Tokyo Olympics.

-Japan's professional baseball teams will play matches without spectators until March 15 due to virus concerns, Kyodo news agency reported.
-(Graphic: Tracking the novel coronavirus - here)
+Japan’s professional baseball teams would play matches without spectators until March 15 due to virus concerns, Kyodo news agency reported.

-Japan has nearly 170 virus cases and 691 linked to a cruise ship that was quarantined this month.
+Japan has nearly 170 virus cases, besides the 691 linked to a cruise ship that was quarantined of its coast this month.
 Six people have died in Japan, including four from the ship.

 There have been nearly 50 deaths outside China, including 11 in Italy and 19 in Iran, the most outside China, according to a Reuters tally.

 Iran’s deputy health minister - seen mopping his brow at a televised news conference - was among its 139 coronavirus infections.
-Cases linked to Iran have been reported across the region.
+Cases linked to Iran have been reported across the fregion.

 Kuwait said six new coronavirus cases, all linked to travel to Iran, took its tally to 18, while Bahrain said its infections had risen to 26 after three new ones on a flight from Iran.